asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-reports/display-manuscript-as-pdf.md

 ---
-title: "Convert Reports to PDF: A Guide"
+title: "Display Reports as PDF: A Guide"
-description: "Transform your report manuscripts into professional and easily shareable PDF documents with our comprehensive guide on Displaying Report Manuscript as a PDF."
+description: "Transform your report manuscripts into shareable PDF documents and present them to users on their Browsers."
 ---

 The report written by a program is typically used in only one of these ways: